akumar261089/ML-libs/Python/NumPy/README.md

 array([0, 1, 2, 3, 0, 0, 0, 0])
 ```

-## Numpy aray to matrix
+## Numpy array to matrix
 we need linear algebra operations,  we can convert nd array to matrix
->ndarray objects, matrix objects can and only will be two dimensional.
+>nDarray objects, matrix objects can and only will be two dimensional.

 ```
 >>>import numpy as np